The Power of PR Storytelling

 What is PR storytelling?

-Every business has a story to tell, whether it’s the unique way the business was launched, the way a revolutionary product was invented, or the exemplary way in which a business serves the local community.
+Every business has a story to tell.
+And it’s my job, as an experienced PR professional, to uncover those stories that will engage your audience.
+From the unique way your business was launched, to the way your revolutionary product or service was invented, or the exemplary way in which your business serves the local community.

 The importance of good storytelling in PR

-PR storytelling is a powerful tool for marketers to communicate information, influence opinions and build trust.
-Here are three reasons why.
+It’s a powerful tool for marketers to communicate information, influence opinions, and build trust.
+And here are my three reasons why:

-As this article by the New York Times explains, stories light up parts of the brain that statistics fail to stir.
+As science has proven, facts and sales figures aren’t the only way to earn interest from the media.
+As this article by The New York Times explains, stories light up parts of the brain that statistics fail to stir.

 When we consume uninteresting information, like a presentation packed with charts and graphs, a certain part of our brain called the Wernicke’s area is activated to translate the information into meaning.
-But when we hear a story, lots of areas of the brain light up, including the parts we would use if we were experiencing the events of a story ourselves.
-It can cause us to develop thoughts, opinions, and ideas that align with the person telling the story.
+But when we hear a story, lots of areas of the brain light up, including the parts we would use if we were experiencing the events in the story ourselves.
+It can cause us to develop thoughts, opinions and ideas that align with the person telling the story.

 This makes PR storytelling an incredibly powerful tool for marketers.